Warsaw concentration camp: Tasks

 Prisoners were tasked with constructing the concentration camp they were residing in, demolishing the remaining ruins of the ghetto, clearing 2640000 m3 of rubble and with flattening the terrain at 1.20 m above the previous ground level, so as to convert the former ghetto into a park as Himmler envisaged in his order from 11 June 1943.
 While doing that, the workers were also ordered to salvage building materials (mainly scrap metal and bricks) for the German war effort.
 10000000 m2 of buildings were demolished, which yielded some 8,105 tonnes of metal (of which about 7,300 tonnes of ferrous scrap metals and 805 tonnes of non-ferrous metals) and 34 million bricks.
 A separate search team was formed to find whatever precious items, such as money or jewellery, were left in the ruins; yet another team was working on the Umschlagplatz near Stawki street, where salvaged items were sorted and stored in warehouses.
+The forced labour, from the Nazi point of view, was meant to "resocialise" the prisoners.

 Tatiana Berenstein and Adam Rutkowski estimate the value of the pre-war houses demolished at 220 million pre-war zlotys (i.e. slightly above US$800 million in 2021 dollars), but, according to Andreas Mix, the salvaged materials were only worth 5 million Reichsmarks, thus, with the initial investment of 150 million Reichsmark, the camp ran at steep losses.

 A couple thousand Polish civilians, who were paid, also worked in the area, as did dozens of German technicians.
 At one period, these people, who usually handled more sophisticated tasks, such as the maintenance of demolition machines and handling explosives, outnumbered the inmates.
 German constructions companies, including Berlinisches Baugeschäft (Berlin), Willy Keymer (Warsaw), Merckle (Ostrów Wielkopolski), and Ostdeutscher Tiefbau (Naumburg), operated there on contract and benefitted from slave labour provided by the prisoners.
 The Ostbahn assisted them.